KiyaniBamba/Sprint-Challenge-Advanced-React/ANSWERS.md

-- [ ] Why would you use class component over function components (removing hooks from the question)? class component are more pratical to use with data persistances
+- [ ] Why would you use class component over function components (removing hooks from the question)? class component are more pratical to use with data persistances.